SILENTLY GOING EXTINCT, THE WORLD’S TALLEST AND MOST GENTLE GIANT.

 WHY ARE GIRAFFES KILLED?

 Giraffes are poached for bushmeat, skins, tails, and erroneous beliefs that their brains and bone marrow can cure HIV/Aids.
-Giraffe tails are consider to be good luck charms and exceedingly treasured by African cultures.
+Giraffe tails are considered to be good luck charms and exceedingly treasured by African cultures.
+Giraffes are frequently targeted by U.S. trophy hunters who pay thousands of dollars to shoot big game ‘prizes.’